wojtekmaj/update-input-width/README.md

 ### `updateInputWidth(element: HTMLInputElement)`

-A function that given input element, updates its width to fit its content by setting inline `width` CSS property.
+A function that given an input element, updates its width to fit its content by setting inline `width` CSS property.

 #### Sample result